 5. Sound Machine

 Rosebud is a light sleeper and in our neighborhood, we might hear barking dogs, lawn mowers or snow plows depending on the season.
 Everything wakes her up.
-When Rosebud was an infant, I found the owl soother and baby night light It plays sounds, lights up and has a projector. there is only one image of the moon and stars, but it is perfect.
+When Rosebud was an infant, I found this owl soother and baby night light.
+It plays sounds, lights up and has a projector. there is only one image of the moon and stars, but it is perfect.
 It’s not too bright and the machine doesn’t make loud noises like they do when they are switching images.
 The light can be bright or dim.
 There are several sounds to choose from.
 Our favorite is the ocean, but there is white noise, a heartbeat and lullabies.
 There are so many sound machines to choose from.
 It all depends on what you want.
 Whether you want a night light, just sounds or an image projector.
 This one has the best of all worlds and you don’t have to use the features all at once.
 The important thing is Rosebud sleeps undisturbed because it helps block out noise.

 Another thing was music.
 When I’d rock Rosebud to sleep, I’d play piano music for her.
 She has now decided she didn’t want music anymore, but for a long time, it helped her relax before bed.
 I have a Spotify subscription.
 You can either build your own playlist or choose from ones they already have created.